Davidson College: History

 In 1923, the Gamma chapter in North Carolina of Phi Beta Kappa was established at Davidson.
 Over 1500 men and 500 women have been initiated into Davidson's chapter of Phi Beta Kappa.
-In 1924, James Duke formed the Duke Endowment, which has provided millions of dollars to the college, including a $15 million pledge in 2007 to assist with the elimination of student loans.
-In 1954, The president of Georgia Tech Dr. Blake R. Van Leer and Davidson's president John Rood Cunningham arranged the first-of-its-kind joint engineering program.
+In 1924, James Duke formed the Duke Endowment, which has provided millions of dollars to the college.
+In 1954, the president of Georgia Tech Blake R. Van Leer and Davidson's president John Rood Cunningham arranged the first-of-its-kind joint engineering program.

 On May 5, 1972, the trustees voted to allow women to enroll at Davidson as degree students for the first time.
 Women had attended classes as early as the 1860s but did not enjoy degree privileges.
 The first women to attend classes at Davidson were the five daughters of its president, the Rev. John Lycan Kirkpatrick.
 The first women were permitted to attend classes to increase the size of the student body during the American Civil War.
 However, art major Marianna "Missy" Woodward became the first woman to graduate from Davidson.
 She graduated in 1973 and was the only woman in a class of 217.

-In early 2005, the college's Board of Trustees voted in a 31–5 decision to allow 20% of the board to be non-Christian.
+In early 2005, the college's board of trustees voted in a 31–5 decision to allow 20% of the board to be non-Christian.
 John Belk, the former mayor of Charlotte and one of the heirs of Belk Department Store, resigned in protest after more than six decades of affiliation with the college.
 Belk, however, continued his strong relationship with his alma mater and was honored in March 2006 at the Tenth Anniversary Celebration of the Belk Scholarship.

-In 2007, Davidson eliminated the need for students to take out loans to pay for their tuition.
-All demonstrated need is met through grants, student employment, and parental contribution.
+In 2007, Davidson eliminated the need for students to take out loans from the college to pay for their tuition.
+All demonstrated need is met through grants, student employment, parental contribution, and federal student loans.
 The college claims to be the first liberal arts college in the United States to do this.

 Academics

 Admissions

 Princeton Review and U.S. News & World Report regard Davidson's admission process as "most selective".

-For the class of 2026 (enrolled fall 2022), Davidson received 6,475 applications and accepted 1,096 (16.9%).
-Of those, 911 applied early decision and 345 were accepted.
-The yield rate (the percentage of accepted students who enroll) was 49.5%.
-The middle 50% range of SAT scores for enrolled students was 670–740 for Evidence-Based Reading & Writing, and 680–760 for Math, while the ACT Composite range was 31–33.
-Enrolled freshmen represent 43 states and 29 countries; 33.5% were from the American South.
+For the class of 2027 (enrolled fall 2023), Davidson received 7,363 applications and accepted 1,068 (14.5%).
+Of those, 1,005 applied early decision and 338 were accepted.
+The yield rate (the percentage of accepted students who enroll) was 49.3%.
+The middle 50% range of SAT scores for enrolled students was 670–740 for Evidence-Based Reading & Writing, and 690–750 for Math, while the ACT Composite range was 31–33.
+Enrolled freshmen represent 41 states and 35 countries; 35.9% were from the American South.
+The college is need-blind for domestic applicants.